Are you here looking for ways to monitor employee email?

 How to Get Started

 From there, you can regularly check in and see how things are progressing, or you can schedule daily or weekly summaries to be sent to you via email with the metrics that matter to you.

 How to Monitor Employee Email in Outlook

-Your best bet is probably Microsoft’s MyAnalytics, which will help you monitor your productivity in Outlook and across other Microsoft products.
+For basic Outlook email monitoring and productivity scores for your team, you can also consider Microsoft Viva, which will help you monitor your productivity in Outlook and across other Microsoft products.

 Here, you’ll see metrics related to how you spend your time, including hours you spend emailing, in meetings, and focusing on other work.
 You’ll also see a breakdown of what percentage of emails have been read, and the average response time for received emails.

 For example, you might set a target to meet for fewer than 10 hours in the upcoming week, then look into the meetings that helped you meet that goal (or the ones that pulled you away from it).

-MyAnalytics isn’t as robust as EmailAnalytics when it comes to email monitoring; you won’t have visibility into quite as many email-related metrics.
+Viva isn’t as robust as EmailAnalytics when it comes to email monitoring; you won’t have visibility into quite as many email-related metrics.

 How to Get Started